jdh4/tensorflow_performance/README.md

 # TensorFlow Performance (CPU-only)

 This page provides examples of how to use TensorFlow on CPUs.
-In general, performance is better when GPUs are used.
 TensorFlow has many CPU kernels that are multithreaded (e.g., matrix multiplication).
 This means they can take advantage of our multi-core CPUs.
 There is limited support for using more than 1 node to train a TensorFlow model.
 All examples here only work on 1 node.
+In general, performance is better when GPUs are used so if you access to GPU nodes then skip this page and start there.

 ## Installation